kalafut/teaching/README.md

 gurgling face that blessed him, equine in its length, and at the light untonsured hair, grained and hued like pale oak.

-Buck Mulligan peeped an instant under the mirror and then covered the bowl smartly.
+"Buck Mulligan" peeped an instant under the mirror and then covered the bowl smartly.

 —Back to barracks! he said sternly.